BDA-KTS/semantic-search-over_social-media-posts/README.md

 The method implements semantic search over a collection of social media posts e.g., tweets, and returns the most similar posts to the search query.
 It uses a pretrained language model (embeddings) to determine the posts closest to the query text using cosine similarity and returns the ranked results.

 ## Keywords
-Text similarity, Tweet analysis, Locality Sensitive Hashing (LSH), Python
+Text similarity, Semantic similarity search, text retrieval

 ## Science Usecase(s)
-- finding posts on specific keywords.
+- To a social media post in query, find the most relevant posts i.e., with highest semantic similarity in a dump of posts.

 ## Repo Structure
 The repository is organized as follows: